vanwagonet/HtmlArea/README.md

 ### Requirements

-HtmlArea relies on Mootools Core.
-I've only tested in version 1.4.
+HtmlArea has no external dependencies.
+The code base is in vanilla javascript.

 ### Usage